Gertjan423/index_test_course/chapter4.md

 *** =sct

---- type:NormalExercise lang:r xp: skills: key:f78016c4da
+--- type:NormalExercise lang:python xp: skills: key:888d408116
 ## Filter multiple tables
 Which observations are common to all n tables?